apwan/OSProject/proj4/README.md

 ## Paxos

-The `paxos` library will create paxos instances, which will try to decide an operation for each slot.
+The `paxos` library will create paxos instances, which decide operations for every slot.
 The decision will contain the data (key/value)  and operation type (Put, Update, etc.) and is consistent for majority.

 Note: This library has been fully tested using the original paxos test.
 Use `make test_Paxos` to run the original test.

 ## KVPaxos

 The `kvpaxos` library will use its underlying `paxos` instance to achieve consistent database service.
-Upon each request (including both KV service and KVMAN service), one decision slot is obtained and the operation logged into paxos history.
-All data queries will be recovered from the database log.
+For each request (including both KV service and KVMAN service), one decision slot is obtained and the operation is logged into paxos history.
+All data queries can be recovered from the database log.

 In order to improve performance, we used a random-backoff scheme (similar to that in CSMA/CD) and optimized the inter-arrival time of paxos decision queue, such that each decision can be quickly made even if the system is under high load pressure.

-The client may optionally provide an operation ID, and the server will not repeat an operation with the same ID appeared before.
+The client provide an operation ID optionally, and the server will not repeat operations with the same ID.
 This will ensure database consistency in the case of server temporary partition and client/server unreliable communication.

-Each server will periodically create snapshots of database log (and let paxos forget old decisions), to help reduce memory comsumption and improve performance (of scanning the log).
+Each server will periodically create snapshots of database log (and let paxos forget old decisions), to reduce memory comsumption and improve performance (of scanning the log).
 The threshold to trigger snapshot update can be modified in the configuration.
-Note that in order to pass the original memory consumption test, the threshold muss be less than 50 (since there's only about 50 operations in the test).
+In order to pass the original memory consumption test, the threshold must be less than 50 (because there's only about 50 operations in the test).

 Note: This library has been fully tested using the original kvpaxos client/server test, before migrating to the tcp-based RPC platform.
 Use `make test_kvPaxos` to run the test (using Unix socket).
 (The test has been modified since `PutHash` operation is not included in this project; also, since `Put` operation here has different semantic from `insert` of project 3, it is recorded as `Naive_PUT` rather than `PUT` in the database journal)